bkvn/web-app/progress-reports/progress-report-1.md

 ## 3. What are your goals for this week?

-My goal for this week to design the drum pads and learn how to trigger sounds by mouse clicking so that I will learn how to embed sounds and play them with Javascript.
+My goal for this week is to design the drum pads and learn how to trigger sounds by mouse clicking so that I will learn how to embed sounds and play them with Javascript.

 ## 4. What concepts or techniques did you learn?